brentgroves/repsys/research/m_z/virtualization/iaas/microcloud_lxd_cluster/install/avilla/try1/initialize_microcloud.md

 You must select at least one disk.

 Select whether you want to wipe any of the disks.
-Wiping a disk will destroy all data on it. `yes`
+Wiping a disk will destroy all data on it. `no`

+ Using 1 disk(s) on "micro11" for remote storage pool
+ Using 1 disk(s) on "micro12" for remote storage pool
+ Using 1 disk(s) on "micro13" for remote storage pool

 Select whether you want to encrypt any of the disks.
 Encrypting a disk will store the encryption keys in the Ceph key ring inside the Ceph configuration folder.
 `no`